samhuk/ts-pg-orm/README.md

 Typescript PostgreSQL ORM.

-A package for creating data formats, relations, and postgresql data stores with full Typescript integration.
+A package for creating data formats, relations, and postgresql data stores with full Typescript enforcement.

 ## Usage